120. The Seeds of Doom (Fourth Doctor, 1976)

 directed by Douglas Camfield

-We're told within the first five minutes that the frozen plant pod is "alive," "growing" and "a ticking time bomb" -- so any sense of suspense is pretty much off the table.
-And within another five minutes, the plant has attacked its first human, and turned them into a walking vegetable -- so in terms of the scare factor, which Season 13 pretty much turns on, there's really no place left to go except "how many more victims will it claim?"
+We're told within the first five minutes that the frozen plant pod is "alive," "growing" and "a ticking time bomb" -- so any sense of surprise is pretty much off the table.
+And within another five minutes, the plant has attacked its first human, and turned them into a walking vegetable -- so in terms of the scare factor, which Season 13 mostly turns on, there's really no place left to go except "how many more victims will it claim?"
 "The Seeds of Doom" is a joyless, airless affair in which The Quatermass Experiment is reimagined as an episode of The Avengers and called Doctor Who.
 A man named Chase has the world's largest collection of rare plants, so he's determined to get his hands on the deadly alien pod; his greed outweighs his common sense.
 His advisers warn him, "I don't think that would be wise," and he insists, "I make the decisions."
 They caution him of the dangers, but he assures them they'll be fine "if we take the necessary precautions" -- then proceeds to sit six inches away from the killer pod.
 It's another Classic Who serial where, if the antagonist weren't a lunatic, there'd be no plot; Chase seems to have a coterie of people whose job it is to give him advice he'll ignore.
-Had the execution been cheekier or brasher, it might have been a little fun, but Camfield applies his usual even-handed tone, good taste and eye for detail, and ironically, it's precisely what the serial doesn't need: it quickly turns relentless and unpleasant, like a gross-out film masquerading as high art.
+Had the execution been cheekier or brasher, it might have been a little fun, but Camfield (Classic Who's best director) applies his usual even-handed tone, good taste and eye for detail, and ironically, it's precisely what this particular serial doesn't need: it quickly turns relentless and unpleasant, like a gross-out film masquerading as high art.
 Meanwhile, the Doctor and Sarah Jane are reinvented as trained spies. ("What do you do for an encore, Doctor?"
 "I win.")
 They're chased across Chase's estate as gunfire rains down; they rappel down cliffs without breaking a sweat.
 He jumps off towers, crashes through skylights and smashes his fist in multiple faces.
-And all the while, as if danger comes second-nature to a pair of crime-fighters like the Doctor and Sarah Jane, she's matching him quip for quip, wise-cracking her way through danger.
-"Seeds of Doom" is the unfortunate serial where Sarah Jane essentially turns into another Doctor.
+And all the while, as if feats of derring-do come second-nature to a pair of crime-fighters like the Doctor and Sarah Jane, she's matching him quip for quip, wise-cracking her way through danger.
+"Seeds of Doom" is the unfortunate serial where Sarah Jane essentially turns into another Doctor, something she'd been threatening to do for a while.
 (You're forgiven for thinking, "This never would have happened if they'd kept dear Harry around.")
-Fans complained when Jenna Coleman assumed such a large role in NuWho Series 8 that folks said she'd become the Doctor; where's the outcry when Lis Sladen does it in Season 13?
+When Clara adopted the Doctor's skill set and outlook in NuWho Series 9, it was her grief at losing Danny that prompted her foolhardiness and compelled her to test the limits of her mortality; with Sarah Jane, it just seems like lazy writing.
 Sladen, it must be noted, gives one of her greatest performances in "Seeds of Doom"; she's no longer playing Sarah Jane, but she makes a swell Doctor.

 119. The Sun Makers (Fourth Doctor, 1977)